yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

     ![Non partitioned table](./images/Nonpartitioned.png)

 8. Create another version of **`orders`** table - **`orders-partitioned`** - using [Create-partitioned-table.xmla](./Create-partitioned-table.xmla) script.
     Alternatively, you can use [Tabular Editor](https://tabulareditor.com/) to create partitions.
 [This video](https://www.youtube.com/watch?v=6CRqdsLjHNA) demonstrates how you can create parititons.
 In our example we have created these partitions based on the **o_priority** column which results in even data distribution.
-As shown below in DAX Studio screenshot, 5 parittions are created in **orders-partitioned** table and every partition contains ~1.5M records:
+As shown below in DAX Studio screenshot, 5 parittions are created in **orders-partitioned** table, every partition contains ~1.5M records:
     ![Partitioned table](./images/Partitioned.png)

 4. To demonstrate the benefits of partioning, we process both the **`orders-partitioned`** and **`orders-non-partitioned`** tables using [SQL Server Management Studio](https://aka.ms/ssmsfullsetup).
 As shown below, it took **8min 25sec** to process non-paritioned table.
 Whereas the processing of parititioned table took just under **4min** for the same total number of records.